centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-freebox-restapi.md

 You have to authorize the client and generate an app_id and a token to monitor your freebox.

-- Call the login authorize enpoint, substitute the IP and POST data by yours:
+- Call the login authorize enpoint, replace the IP and POST data by yours:

 `curl http://<freebox_ip>/api/v4/login/authorize -d '{"app_id":"centreon","app_name":"centreon","app_version":"3.0","device_name":"Freebox"}'`

-- Validate within the freebox UI and keep the token safe
+- Validate within the Freebox UI and keep the token safe
 - Navigate to http://<freebox_ip>/api/v4/login/authorize/<app_id>
 - Check on the webpage that the application is authorized